 Boons are small in-game rewards distributed for a variety of reasons, including attending events and supporting charities.
-Over the course of Year 3, the campaign is phasing out the use of some boons in preparation for introducing digital Achievement Points rewards to the Starfinder Society.
+As of Year 4, scenarios grant Achievement Points (AcP) instead of Fame and no longer provide boons on chronicle sheets.
+Instead, scenario-specific boons are available on the Boons tab of the My Organized Play site on paizo.com along with digital Achievement Points rewards.
 For more information on Achievement Points, review the blogs at paizo.com/organizedplay.

 Convention: A player can acquire a convention boon from participating in a convention supported by Paizo.
 You can’t assign multiple copies of a convention boon to the same character.
 If the only difference in the Chronicle Sheet is the title of the convention or event listed at the top, it is the same boon.

-Discounts: Some boons provide a discount in the number of credits or amount of Fame associated with a purchase.
+Discounts: Some boons provide a discount on purchases.
 Unless otherwise noted, only one boon that provides any discount can be applied to any one purchase.
-This prevents multiple discounts from reducing a purchase’s cost by an unreasonable amount for the game’s wealth expectations.
+This prevents multiple discounts from reducing the cost by an unreasonable amount.

 Welcome: A player may apply the Welcome to Starfinder boon to their first character (XXXX–701).
 This boon is available for download from this Guide.

 Promotional: To reward players who show their support for the Starfinder Society campaign by purchasing and using items featuring campaign insignia, faction logos, or Starfinder branding, a player using any of the Starfinder items on paizo.com/organizedplay/perks can slot the associated boon into their Promotional boon slot.
 Game Masters are invited to bring promotional material to games, but they gain no additional benefits other than supporting Starfinder.